Shared Socioeconomic Pathways

 Scenarios as a basis for long-term decisions

-The project delivers five socioeconomic and climate policy scenarios for Switzerland at the end of the century in relation to climate change.
-It examines questions such as: which current policies in relevant sectors tend to put society on a sustainable development path and which policies tend to prevent this?
-And: what different climate protection policies are conceivable in the various scenarios?
-These scenarios provide a basis for long-term strategic decisions, risk analyses and environmental modelling.
+Scenarios provide a holistic view of the issue from a socio-economic perspective.
+A wide range of areas are considered, such as internal security, mobility, spatial development and education.
+The analysis also addresses questions such as Which current policies in relevant sectors tend to put society on a sustainable development path, and which tend to hinder it?
+And: What different climate change policies are feasible and effective in the different scenarios?
+The scenarios provide a basis for long-term strategic decisions, risk analysis, and environmental modeling.

 Project team